huozhi/bunchee/README.md

 }
 ```

 Then just run `npm run build`, or `pnpm build` / `yarn build` if you're using these package managers.
+The output format will based on the exports condition and also the file extension.
+Given an example:

+* It's CommonJS for `require` and ESM for `import` based on the exports condition.
+* It's CommonJS for `.js` and ESM for `.mjs` based on the extension regardless the exports condition.
+Then for export condition like "node" you could choose the format with your extension.

 ## Configuration